 Uterine or Pelvic Organ Prolapse

-The gradual increase in life expectancy in developed countries over the past century has produced an increase in demand in the health care system for professionals with knowledge of the disorders of the elderly population.
+The gradual increase in life expectancy in developed countries over the past century has produced a rise in demand in the health care system for professionals with knowledge of the disorders of the elderly population.

 The uterus is a formation of muscles that must be held in place by the muscles and pelvic organs.
-In case these muscles weaken, they are not able to support the weight of the uterus, causing a prolapse.
+In case these muscles weaken, they cannot support the weight of the uterus, causing a prolapse.

-Uterine prolapse occurs in the event that the uterus slips from its position into the vagina or birth canal.
-It has two variants, incomplete or complete.
+Uterine prolapse occurs if the uterus slips from its position into the vagina or birth canal.
+It has two variants, incomplete and complete.

-An incomplete prolapse occurs in case the uterus only partially sinks in the vagina.
+An incomplete prolapse occurs if the uterus only partially sinks into the vagina.
 A complete prolapse describes a situation in which the uterus falls so far that some tissues rest outside the vagina.

 History of the procedure